rackerlabs/rackspace-how-to/content/managed-operations/managed-cloud-service-levels-faq.md

 -   *Credit percentage*: Standard rate is 5 percent per every 30 minutes of downtime, up to 100 percent of cloud monthly spend.

-**2x SLA Accelerator Credit percentage**: For *Managed Operations* service level customers, we will double the credit percentage of all applicable SLA violations.
+**2x SLA Accelerator Credit percentage**: For *Managed Operations* service level customers, we double the credit percentage of all applicable SLA violations.

 -   *Credit percentage*: 2x up to 100 percent of cloud monthly spend.
 For example, if the standard payout is 5 percent per 30 minutes of downtime, Managed Operations will be 10 percent per 30 minutes.
 -   This 2x accelerator also applies to *Support SLA* credit payouts.